Notebook¶

-Jupyter Notebook is a popular open-source web-based application that allows users to create and share documents that contain live code, equations, visualisations, and narrative text.
-It provides a user-friendly interface for interactive computing, data analysis, and data visualisation in several programming languages, including Python, R, and Julia.
+DataOS Notebook interface is based on Jupyter Notebook which is a popular open-source web-based application that allows users to create and share documents that contain live code, equations, visualisations, and narrative text.
+It provides a user-friendly interface for interactive computing, data analysis, and data visualisation in several programming languages, including Python, and Scala.

 DataOS is configured to take advantage of the Jupyter ecosystem's open-source tooling.
-When using Jupyter on DataOS, there are several advantages and features that make it a valuable tool for data science projects:
+When using Notebook on DataOS, there are several advantages and features that make it a valuable tool for data science projects:

 Launch Notebook from DataOS Home and navigate to persistent-systems directory.